 Complexity;

-Mental hardening also stimulates physiological defense mechanisms: immunity, the function of the endocrine glands.
-Speaking of positive emotions, it should also be remembered that in pedagogy, encouragement is considered a more effective lever of influence on a child than punishment.
-By encouraging the child, we preserve and strengthen his health
+Mental hardening also stimulates physiological protective mechanisms: immunity, the function of the endocrine glands.
+Speaking about positive emotions, one should also remember that in pedagogy, encouragement is considered a more effective lever of influence on a child than punishment.
+By encouraging a child, we preserve and strengthen his health

-friendly attitude to each other, the development of listening and speaking skills, the ability to distinguish lies from the truth
+friendly attitude towards each other, development of listening and speaking skills, ability to distinguish lies from truth

 respect for the environment and nature